-At the beginning of this school year, numerous posters went up around the halls of BHS featuring an AI-generated Bucky Beaver holding a phone and with slogans like “Pack it or Park it.”
+At the beginning of this school year, posters went up around the halls of BHS featuring an AI-generated Bucky Beaver holding a phone and with slogans like “Pack it or Park it.”
 The posters listed the rules of the new cell phone policy.
 Students are now required to have phones and wireless earbuds off and away during class at all times.
 If teachers see phones out, they can confiscate them for the rest of the day.
 Exceptions to the off-and-away rule are during passing time and lunch.

 Sherri Kurczewski is an English teacher at BHS who teaches 10th grade Literature & Composition and College Composition.
-She believes the impact of the phone policy has been very positive for students.
+She said the impact of the phone policy has been positive for students.
+“I feel like students needed it and wanted it, but they didn’t know they needed it and wanted it,” she said.

-“I feel like students needed it and wanted it, but they didn’t know they needed it and wanted it,” said Kurczewski.
-Since the policy went into effect she has noticed increased engagement and social interactions in her classroom.
+Since the policy went into effect, she has noticed increased engagement and social interactions in her classroom.
 Students are making more eye contact with one another and getting involved in class discussions.
-She feels that, for the most part, students have been following the policy, and compared to the level of distraction in past years, it’s “night and day.”
+She feels that, for the most part, students have been following the policy and compared to the level of distraction in past years, it’s “night and day.”

 AP Statistics, AGS 2, and Data Science & Statistics teacher, Hailey DeMarre, discussed how the cell phone situation has changed since she began teaching in 2015.